 Uroliths can lead to dangerous and painful urethra blockages.
-If the blockage is not removed quickly, then your cat can die.
+If the blockage is not removed quickly, then your cat could die.

 The good news is that uroliths can be easily prevented with the assistance of a feline urinary health diet.
 This diet is typically made up of canned food that has a high water content, elevated potassium citrate, and a large amount of protein.